 A little snow and cold didn’t stop Troop 79 from enjoying a late fall weekend north of the “cheese curtain” in Wisconsin.
 Thanks to no school on Friday, several members of our Philmont 2020 crew (and one future Philmonter) hiked out into the woods and fields of the famous Ice Age National Scenic Trail.

-Saturday morning dawned slightly warmer, as the crew shouldered their packs for the remainder of their 15 mile hike.
+Saturday morning dawned slightly warmer, as the Scouts shouldered their packs for the remainder of their 15 mile hike.
 The trail crossed fields and woods, and included a visit to a dolomite outcropping called Brady’s Rocks.

 Dinner was started early as darkness fell around 5PM, which prompted a hot campfire of locally sourced oak until “hiker midnight” around 9PM.
 Thankfully not so cold as Friday.

 Thanks to our Patrol Leaders and adults Mr. Keats, Carter, Chambliss, Martin, and Boyle for making the weekend possible!
 Last campout until 2020.

 Member of our Google group?
 Click here for more photos.